 A director who is interested in a transaction with the Company may attend and participate at a Board meeting at which the transaction is discussed.
-However, such a director is not counted in the quorum and may not vote in respect of the transaction, unless it is one in respect of which directors are expressly required by the Act to sign a certificate.
+However, such a director is not counted in the quorum and may not vote in respect of the transaction, unless it is one in respect of which directors are expressly required by the Act to sign a certificate or is related to the granting of an indemnity under section 162 of the Act.